Kingdom Come (Jay-Z album)

-Kingdom Come is the ninth studio album by American rapper Jay-Z. It was released on November 21, 2006, through Roc-A-Fella Records and Def Jam Recordings.
+Kingdom Come is the ninth studio album by American rapper Jay-Z. It was released on November 21, 2006, through Roc-A-Fella Records and The Island Def Jam Music Group.
 It was considered a "comeback album" for the rapper, as 2003's The Black Album was promoted as his final release.
 The production on the album was handled by multiple producers including Just Blaze, DJ Khalil, Dr. Dre, The Neptunes, Swizz Beatz and Kanye West among others.
 The album also features guest appearances by John Legend, Beyoncé, Usher, Ne-Yo and more.

 Kingdom Come was supported to four singles: "Show Me What You Got", "Lost One", "30 Something" and "Hollywood".
 The album received generally lukewarm reviews from music critics but was a commercial success.
 It debuted at number one on the US Billboard 200, selling 680,000 copies in its first week.
 At the 50th Annual Grammy Awards, Jay-Z earned a nomination for Best Rap Album.